Amsterdam/ee-docs/docs/general/using-git.md

 # Using Git
-> This page was last reviewed May 14th, 2024.
-It needs to be reviewed again on February 14th, 2025.
+> This page was last reviewed 13 February 2025.
+It needs to be reviewed again on 13 November 2025.

 ## What is the standard for using Git?
 The city of Amsterdam uses Git to push its code to GitHub.